Leopoldo Cicognara: Cicognara Library

 During his career, Cicognara collected about five thousand volumes on art and archeology, an important resource for scholars.
-In 1821 he published at Pisa a well-known catalog of his collection, the result of thirty years labor, the Catalogo ragionato de’ libri d’arte e di antichità.
+In 1821 he published at Pisa a well-known catalog of his collection, the result of thirty years labor, the Catalogo ragionato de’ libri d’arte e di antichità, considered a milestone in fine art bibliography and bibliophilia.
 In 1824 his library was purchased en bloc by Pope Leo XII, and added to the Vatican library.

 Philipp Fehl and Raina Fehl were the directors of The Leopoldo Cicognara Program at the University of Illinois Library, dedicated to the study and promulgation of literary sources in the history of art, 1987–2007.
 They cataloged the collection of work found in the Fondo Cicognara at the Vatican Library.

 The Digital Cicognara Library is a collaborative project aiming to create an online version of the Fondo Cicognara by digitizing each title in the collection.